wmingcr/LeetCode-Java/035 Search Insert Position/README.md

 # Ideas

-First thought, binary search; For time complexity, it would be a goog solution.
+First thought, binary search; For time complexity, it would be a good solution.

 # Missed points